NatsuPotato/QuickCraft/README.md

 # QuickCraft
 QuickCraft is a 3D tile engine written in C inspired by Minecraft with a focus on speed and modularity (for modding!).

+The base program implements fundamental utilities like asset loading, world management, worldgen tools, pathfinding tools, and UI stuff that modders can use to add their own content.
+The base program doesn't have any content in-and-of itself; the 'vanilla game' that comes with the download is itself just a mod!

 ## Planned Features
 - 32³ cubic chunks
 - Modding in WASM from compiled C